 The Prince George's County Memorial Library System may accept material regarding cultural, recreational, educational and civic programs or events to be posted or distributed within the branches for public information.
 (Materials which qualify may contain information on costs for entry, registration or participation in the above defined programs or events.)

-Materials will be approved by Branch Managers or the Office of Public Services based on System guidelines and the interests/needs fo the local community.
+Materials will be approved by Area Managers or the Office of Public Services based on System guidelines and the interests/needs fo the local community.

 The maximum size of a posting is 14" x 21."